open-telemetry/opentelemetry.io/CONTRIBUTING.md

 Netlify re-builds and re-deploys the site and stages a deploy preview for those changes.

-> Site adminstrators can access the admin interface
+> Site administrators can access the admin interface
 > [here](https://app.netlify.com/sites/opentelemetry/overview).